r7pha/Ratkord/README.md

-basically things such as grabber does not work well and maybei will fix it some day
+basically things such as grabber & builder does not work well and maybei will fix it some day

+token/serverid is located at Settings.cs